 ITQ assesses occupational competency.
 Their main purpose is to support progression into and within employment.
 They are sometimes used by students in schools and colleges to support progression onto further study.

-If for any reason you cannot adapt the assessments in the ways that have been described below whilst ensuring the required level of supervision and checks to authenticate the evidence that is being produced, the assessments will have to be rescheduled until it is safe to continue with them as normal.
+Assessment guidance for 2021/22 If for any reason you cannot complete the assessments by following guidance from the centre handbook, the assessments will have to be rescheduled until students are able to continue with them as normal.

-Assessment requirements in units/OCR assignments that require the candidate to print and/or to produce hard copy documents can be adapted.
-While arrangements for adaptation to assessment remains in place, students can use alternative forms of evidence to demonstrate competence.
+Assessment requirements in units/OCR assignments that require the candidate to print and/or to produce hard copy documents can be carried out using alternative forms of evidence to demonstrate competence.
 Alternative forms include:

 - Cross-referencing to previous achievement in other units.